Neuroscience Graduate Curriculum

 Laboratory Rotation Requirement

-Students are required to gain research experience (equivalent to a 3 h DIS) outside of their home lab.
-This may be in the form of a DIS or similar research experience (e.g., immersive workshop), and must be approved by the student’s committee.
+Students are required to gain research experience, equivalent to a three hour Directed Individual Study, outside of their home lab.
+This may be in the form of a DIS or similar research experience, such as an immersive workshop, and must be approved by the student’s committee.

 Recommended Course Sequences

-The Program recommends that students follow one of two recommended curriculum paths: (i) Neuroscience Track for students pursuing research in laboratory animals, and (ii) Cognitive Neuroscience/Human Imaging Track for students pursuing research in human subjects.
+The program recommends that students follow one of two recommended curriculum paths: (i) Neuroscience Track for students pursuing research in laboratory animals, or (ii) Cognitive Neuroscience/Human Imaging Track for students pursuing research in human subjects.
 Specific courses listed below in each track are considered foundational and electives are used to reach the minimum requirement of 22 letter-graded credit hours.

 Neuroscience Track